openpnp/openpnp/TinyG.md

 * If you are using TinyG G2 you may need to set DTR and RTS.
 You can do this from the driver configuration UI in Machine Setup.
 * If your pick and place commands fire before moves are complete, make sure you are using `move-to-complete-regex` as shown in the configuration above.

+## Quirks

+TinyG has some quirks that make it hard to use for pick and place.
+I want to look more into these later, so I am putting these references here so I can come back to it:

+* G4P0 does not want for end of movement: https://github.com/synthetos/g2/issues/138
+* Movement status not always sent.
+I think this happens for small moves, mostly: https://github.com/synthetos/g2/issues/139
+* Different Gcode required for small moves: https://groups.google.com/forum/#!msg/openpnp/j-TAyyZ9XQ0/NIl9ZUNnBwAJ
+* Also related to small moves: https://www.synthetos.com/topics/g0-minimum-movement/

 # TinygDriver (Outdated, Not Recommended)

 ## Driver Source